samanyougarg/dl-mnist/README.md

-# Deep Learning on the MNIST Handwritten Digits Database
+# Deep Learning on the MNIST Handwritten Digits Dataset

 A Jupyter notebook using Deep Learning(CNNs) in Keras on the MNIST Handwritten Digits Dataset.